ckdake/fitler/README.md

 * Output as all kml
 * Output as all geojson

 * Correlate each entry with Strava API
 * Correlate each entry with RidewithGPS API

 * Load files from S3 bucket or somewhere else instead of local

+* use multiprocessing to spin off workers for individual file parsing, as well as doing each API in parallel
+* cache things and use shas to know when files have been processed into cache

 * Can we get whoop scores for each one?
 * What is in TrainingPeaks?